Syria after the Uprisings

 A result of years of research and discussions with activists, students, members of political parties and Syrian academics, this book will be the go-to analysis of Syria for years to come.

-Joseph Daher teaches at Lausanne University, Switzerland.
+Joseph Daher teaches at Lausanne University, Switzerland and is a part time affiliate professor at the European University Institute, Florence (Italy).
 He is the author of Syria after the Uprisings (Pluto, 2019) and Hezbollah: The Political Economy of the Party of God (Pluto, 2016).
 He is the co-editor of Penser l'emancipation (La Dispute, 2013) and founder of the blog Syria Freedom Forever.

 'Way beyond superficial and partial accounts of the Syrian uprising and civil war, Joseph Daher explores here comprehensively and in depth their roots, dynamics and tragic outcome, without giving up his hope of democratic and social change in his martyred country' - Gilbert Achcar, author of 'The People Want: A Radical Exploration of the Arab Uprising'

 'A superb, timely and much needed book about the Syrian uprising.
 Moving between international politics, regional strategies, and local struggles, Daher provides a powerful and sobering account of what has happened in Syria since 2011.
 This is a penetrating analysis of a tragic yet inspiring revolt' - Yasser Munif, Emerson College